stefanbangels/promise-poc/README.md

 Welcome to Promise POC!

-Promise POC is a proof of concept for the Promise Framework (https://github.com/assertdevelopments/promise).
+Promise POC is a proof of concept for the Promise Framework.
 Promise is a JAX-RS extension that allows you to stream large as well as small streams of data in a memory efficient, time optimized and controlled way.

 The goals of this proof of concept are:
 - prove that the solution works and that the framework goals are realistic